sthenusan/Machine-Learning-Project/README.md

 # Initial Data Exploration and Analysis

-1. First, we'll look over each column one by one to see what they're about and what they're meaning about.
+1. First, I'll look over each column one by one to see what they're about and what they're meaning about.

         Features